After Your Baby's Birth

 During your hospital stay, it's important that you and your family receive the care and education you need to prepare for going home.
 Our nurses are trained to assist new mothers and fathers, as well as other family members in newborn care.
 They provide one-on-one instruction in baby basics, such as feeding, burping, dressing, bathing, umbilical cord care and circumcision care for boys.
 They also offer a supportive environment for parents to begin learning their baby's responses and sleeping patterns during those first hours after birth.
 In addition, baby care classes are offered to new mothers, fathers and support persons.

-All of our mother/baby staff are lactation resource nurses.
-To help new mothers maintain their breastfeeding relationships with their newborns upon discharge from the hospital, Monmouth also offers a breast pump rental service (see special section) and a list of community resources, such as LaLeche League breastfeeding support.
+All of our mother/baby staff are lactation resource nurses with additional lactation consultant services available as needed.
+To help new mothers maintain their breastfeeding relationships with their newborns upon discharge from the hospital, Monmouth also offers a list of community resources, such as LaLeche League breastfeeding support.

-Our mother-to-mother support group is facilitated by a lactation resource nurse.
+Our mother-to-mother support group is facilitated by an international board-certified lactation consultant (IBCLC) nurse at the Anne Vogel Family Care and Wellness Center.
 While we offer a variety of services to make your stay comfortable and to help you prepare to return home, please inform a member of your health care team if you have a specific need.

 For Your Baby's Safety